Why is Survivor’s Eye of the Tiger on my best 1,000 albums ever list?

 What does Survivor’s Eye of the Tiger mean to me?
 What does it make me feel?
 Why is it exciting or compelling?

-It’s a little bit cheesy but in a way that works for it.
+“Eye of the Tiger” is a little bit cheesy but in a way that works for it.
 Improbable but it’s true.
-Like the first four Rocky films (or… before the franchise goes off the rails), it’s gritty and it’s about digging deep and doing your best, no matter what it takes.
+Like the Rocky films, it’s gritty and it’s about digging deep and doing your best, no matter what it takes.
 It’s the fantasia of Americana pull yourself up by your bootstraps and anything is possible, and it’s a fun fantasy to buy into, especially over popcorn in a movie theater when you’re a little kid and people are literally yelling at the screen, “Yeah, get ‘em, Rock!”

 It’s all of that and it’s also catchy and kind or rocks like hell at the same time.
 Curl up your smile all you like, I say, because I will as well.
 While digging the hell out of “Eye of the Tiger.”